 Please submit a proposal that engages in substantial scholarly examinations of comic books, manga, graphic novels, anime, science/speculative fiction, fantasy, or other parts of popular culture.
 A broad range of disciplinary and theoretical perspectives is being sought, including literary and art criticism, philosophy, linguistics, history, and communication.
 Proposals may range from discussions of the nature of the comics medium, analyses of particular works and authors, discussions of the visual language of comics and manga, comics and pop culture in the classroom, cross-cultural and cross-medium comparisons, and more.
 We’re open to any topics relevant to the study of comics and the popular arts.

 Submission instructions: We seek 100-200 word abstracts for a variety of proposal formats.
-Please submit at most 1 proposal for an individual oral presentation or poster AND at most 1 proposal for a group panel, roundtable, workshop, or book session.
-Submit your proposals by filling out the form below.
+Please submit at most 1 proposal for an individual oral presentation or poster AND at most 1 proposal to participate in group panel, roundtable, workshop, or book session.

 Send any questions to: firstname.lastname@example.org

 - Matthew J. Brown, University of Texas at Dallas, Philosophy, History of Science, and Comics Studies

 - Richard Scott Nokes, Troy University, Literature, Medieval Studies

 - Damien Williams, Kennesaw State and Oglethorpe, Philosophy and Religious Studies

 - Johnathan Flowers, SIU Carbondale, Philosophy and Eastern Religions

 - Vickie Willis, Georgia State University, Cultural Studies, Gender Studies, Rhetoric

 - Robin Zebrowski, Beloit College, Philosophy and Cognitive Sciences